Wisconsin Intercollegiate Athletic Conference

 The Wisconsin Intercollegiate Athletic Conference (WIAC) is an intercollegiate athletic conference that competes in the NCAA's Division III.
 In women's gymnastics, it competes alongside Division I and II members, as the NCAA sponsors a single championship event open to members of all NCAA divisions.
-As the name implies, member teams are located in the state of Wisconsin, although there are three associate members from Minnesota and one from Illinois.
+As the name implies, full members are located in the state of Wisconsin.
+There are 13 associate members, two from Wisconsin and 11 from various states.
 All full members are part of the University of Wisconsin System.

 History

 In 1913, representatives from Wisconsin's eight normal schools—Superior Normal School (now the University of Wisconsin–Superior), River Falls State Normal School (now the University of Wisconsin-River Falls), Stevens Point Normal School (now the University of Wisconsin–Stevens Point), La Crosse State Normal School (now the University of Wisconsin–La Crosse), Oshkosh State Normal School (now the University of Wisconsin–Oshkosh), Whitewater Normal School (now the University of Wisconsin–Whitewater), Milwaukee State Normal School (now the University of Wisconsin–Milwaukee) and Platteville Normal School (now the University of Wisconsin–Platteville)—met in Madison to organize the Inter-Normal Athletic Conference of Wisconsin.
-The Stout Institute (now the University of Wisconsin–Stout) joined in 1914, followed by Eau Claire State Normal School (now the University of Wisconsin–Eau Claire) in 1917.
+The Stout Institute (now the University of Wisconsin–Stout Polytechnic) joined in 1914, followed by Eau Claire State Normal School (now the University of Wisconsin–Eau Claire) in 1917.

 The conference evolved with the growing educational mission of its member schools.
 It changed its name to the Wisconsin State Teachers College Conference in 1926, and the Wisconsin State College Conference in 1951.
 Finally, in 1964, it became the Wisconsin State University Conference.

 In 1971, the member schools of the WSUC joined with the University of Wisconsin–Madison, University of Wisconsin–Parkside and Carthage College to form the Wisconsin Women's Intercollegiate Athletic Conference.
 By 1975, UW–Milwaukee, Carroll College, the University of Wisconsin–Green Bay and Marquette University had also joined.
 With the dissolution of the Association of Intercollegiate Athletics for Women in 1982, the member schools joined their male counterparts in either the NCAA or NAIA.
 By 1993, the non-NCAA Division III members had all dropped out, resulting in the WWIAC having the same membership as the WSUC.
 Under the circumstances, a merger was inevitable.
 In 1996, Gary Karner was named commissioner of both the WSUC and the WWIAC.
 The two conferences formally merged in 1997 to form the current WIAC.

 Effective with the 2001–02 academic year, Lawrence University joined the conference in the sport of wrestling.
 Three Minnesota schools, Gustavus Adolphus College, Hamline University and Winona State University, became members of the conference in the sport of women's gymnastics during the 2004–05 academic year.
 In 2009–10, the conference added men’s soccer as a sponsored sport with the announcement of Michigan school Finlandia University as an affiliate member.
 Lawrence discontinued its affiliation with the WIAC in wrestling.

 The conference remained unusually stable over the years; the only changes in full membership being the departures of UW–Milwaukee in 1964 and UW–Superior in 2015.